England v Argentina, Rugby World Cup 2023: when is it and how to watch on TV

 Who is in the England squad?

+England’s squad selection for the Rugby World Cup has been severely disrupted by injuries and suspensions.
+Steve Borthwick named his 33-man squad on August 7.
+Since then:

+Owen Farrell has received a four-match ban – that rules him out of the opening two World Cup games – for a high-tackle during a warm-up match against Wales;

-Farrell will miss England’s first two group stage games of the Rugby World Cup.
-The injured Jack van Poortvliet has also been ruled out of the 33-man squad selected earlier in August.
-Van Poortvliet has been replaced by Alex Mitchell.
+Jack van Poortvliet has been ruled out of the squad through injury, and replaced by Alex Mitchell;

+Billy Vunipola has been suspended for three games, for a similar high tackle against Ireland, but can attend “tackle school” to reduce his ban, which means that he misses only England’s opening match of the tournament;

+Anthony Watson has also been sidelined by injury and will miss the entire tournament.

-You can read Will Greenwood’s verdict on the 33 men who have been selected.
+Borthwick will name a re-jigged 33-man squad on Monday 28 August, two days after England’s final warm-up match, against Fiji.
+You can read Will Greenwood’s verdict on the men who have been selected so far.

 What is the latest news on Argentina?